wlonk/arcadia/arcadia.md

 At the start of the game, characters have a number of role tokens based on their social role, and two passion tokens.

+### Accomplishments

+Every character has three accomplishments.
+These are particular areas in which that character stands out as skilled or excellent.
+Choose from among those listed for your social role.

 ### Relationships